Cardiff Oncology Inc (CRDF) Stock Price and Analyst Predictions

 Jefferies, on the other hand, stated in their research note that they expect to see CRDF reach a price target of $3.50.
 The rating they have provided for CRDF stocks is “Hold” according to the report published on June 24th, 2025.

-Volatility was left at 5.61%, however, over the last 30 days, the volatility rate increased by 4.84%, as shares sank -5.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -53.85% lower at present.
+Volatility was left at 5.12%, however, over the last 30 days, the volatility rate increased by 4.33%, as shares surge +0.69% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -47.22% lower at present.

-During the last 5 trading sessions, CRDF fell by -5.56%, which changed the moving average for the period of 200-days by -12.82% in comparison to the 20-day moving average, which settled at $2.07.
-In addition, Cardiff Oncology Inc saw -20.93% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRDF rose by +6.07%, which changed the moving average for the period of 200-days by -44.26% in comparison to the 20-day moving average, which settled at $2.08.
+In addition, Cardiff Oncology Inc saw -11.54% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading